jacobvons/FederatedLearning/README.md

 This is my Honours year (2021) research project on federated learning with my supervisor [Prof Amanda Barnard](https://cs.anu.edu.au/people/amanda-barnard) at the [ANU](https://www.anu.edu.au).

 ## Goal
-The goal of this project is to develop a general Python package for federated learning (FL) for tabular data that's compatiple with existing machine learning (ML) packages in Python (currently I'm using PyTorch).
-I also integreted PCA into the regular FL framework as a means of data preprocessing.
+The goal of this project is to develop a general Python package for federated learning (FL) for tabular data that's compatiple with existing machine learning (ML) packages in Python (currently using PyTorch).
+Integreting PCA into the regular FL framework as a means of data preprocessing is also expected.

 ## Dataset
 The datasets consist of eight public available synthetic nanoparticle datasets.
 References to them are listed below: